trema/trema/features/examples/switch-event/README.md

 Switch Manager and Switch Daemons.

 These API can be used when:
-* Adding another controller to mirror events for debugging purpose.
+* Debugging a controller by mirroring switch events to a debugger.
-* Letting a controller, which was started afterwards, to listen on existing switch's events.
+* Letting a controller started after the switches to listen on switch events.
-* Removing controller which was listening on events for debugging purpose.
-* Replacing the controller which is handling switch event type.
+* Replacing the controller which handles certain switch event type.
-* One needs to check which controller is handling certain event type.
+* Checking event forwarding entries to see which controller is handling certain switch events.

 The types of switch event can be forwarded are:
 * :vendor